Greenfield (Charlotte Court House, Virginia)

 Greenfield is a historic plantation house located near Charlotte Court House, Charlotte County, Virginia.
-It was built in 1771 as the main residence and headquarters of a large forced-labor farm.
+It was built in 1771 as the main residence of Isaac Read (1739–1777), a member of the Virginia House of Burgesses.
 It is a frame dwelling consisting of a five-bay, single-pile, two-story main section flanked by two-bay one-story wings.
 It is topped by a shallow gable roof and the rear elevation features a full-width shed roof gallery.

 One of its former owners was Thomas Jackson Charlton IV, a physician from Savannah, Georgia.
 He inherited it from his mother-in-law.

 It was listed on the National Register of Historic Places in 1973.